-(On VHS, February 2000) A man is trapped in an infinite time loop; every day is the same day, but *he remembers*.
+(On VHS, February 2000) A man is trapped in an infinite time loop; every day is the same day, but he remembers.
 Groundhog Day?
 Nope!
 12:01 came out a year previously, and unlike the Bill Murray comedy, actually wears its SF elements like a badge of honor.
 Not only does everything makes sense and is played for keeps -this is a thriller rather than a romantic fantasy-, but the character evolution of the protagonists feels real.
 In fact, the script is an admirable masterpiece of good B-film scripting, what with great dialogue, actions and motivations that make sense, smart characters, plenty of payoffs for all the little setups and some darn good individual moments.
-Jonathan Silverman makes a great protagonist, and Helen Slater is simply wonderful as the Scientist Babe.
+Jonathan Silverman makes a great protagonist, and Helen Slater is simply wonderful as the scientist female lead.
 Video stores are made for this type of wonderful discoveries you wouldn’t see anywhere else.